-Ms. Boylan only began raising complaints about her experience last year when she launched a Congressional campaign.
-The claim of sexual harassment for inappropriate comments was never mentioned.
+And, while we are fully aware of the all too frequent phenomenon where those who are subject to abuse do not come forward and even deny the abuse they have endured, we think it is significant to note that Ms. Boylan only began raising complaints about her experience last year when she launched a Congressional campaign.
+And even then, she only complained that the Governor's Office was an abusive environment (there are a lot of people that will combat this, why bring it up - it will ignite a bunch of people on the sidelines we don't need to bring in - an assertion we dispute), the claim of sexual harassment for inappropriate comments was never mentioned.
 Indeed, the accusation did not occur until two days after she launched a new campaign for Manhattan Borough President.

 In March, during the height of the COVID crisis, the Governor issued an Executive Order truncating the petitioning period and reducing the number of signatures mandated to run for public office.
-The order affected every political race in the state.
+The order effected - affected - every political race in the state.
 However, Ms. Boylan assumed it was a personal attack on her and believed the change was not helpful for her candidacy for Congress.
-Immediately thereafter, Ms. Boylan texted Robert Mujica, State Budget Director, "Absolutely not helpful please relay that while we are ok, I see what the point is here and I will find ways to respond.
+Immediately thereafter, Ms. Boylan texted Robert Mujica - let's be real - is bringing him up in this a good idea?, State Budget Director, "Absolutely not helpful please relay that while we are ok, I see what the point is here and I will find ways to respond.
 Life is Long.
 And so is my memory.
 And so are my resources."
 She texted Dani Lever, Director of Communications, at the same time.
 "Absolutely not helpful specific response to a tragedy but please relay that while we are ok, I see what the point is here and I will find ways to respond to the message.
 The future is coming after assholes."
 Ms. Boylan's political motivation against the Governor was clearly premediated and purposeful.

-We understand from credible sources that female members of Ms. Boylan's campaign team were offended and actually quit when they heard she and her campaign planned to make such sweeping claims without any proof or specific allegations.
+Ms. Boylan is supported by lawyers and financial backers of Donald Trump: an active opponent of the Governor.
+We understand from credible sources that female members on Ms. Boylan's campaign team were offended and actually quit when they heard she and her campaign planned to make such claims for purely political advantage. - if I was running, I would be PSYCHED TO HAVE THIS and talk about bachelor party and

 We each know Ms. Boylan personally; we served with her when she was an advisor to the Governor both in the Governor's Office and at Empire State Development Authority.
 It is likely that almost every interaction between the Governor and Ms. Boylan took place in either our presence or the presence of another Senior Staff member.
 Indeed, Ms. Boylan says as much herself.
 What we witnessed was a forceful and demanding Chief Executive requiring his staff do their best at all times.
-It was challenging work and at times it was hard both for all staff - men and women.
-In other words, it is what you would expect in a high-pressure environment where the accomplishments and failures matter and impact the lives of 19 million New Yorkers.
-What we did not see was any kind of sexual harassment suggested by Ms. Boylan's summary and unsubstantiated assertion on twitter.
+It was challenging work and at times it was hard both for men and women.
+In other words, it is what you would expect in a high-pressure environment where the accomplishments matter and failures THAT HAVE ACTUALLY SERIOUS FUCKING CONSEQUENCES BC THIS IS A REAL JOB - have consequences for 19 million new yorkers.
+It isn't for everyone.
+What we did not see was any kind of sexual harassment suggested by Ms. Boylan's summary and unsubstantiated assertion.